MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

     grid_throughfall_flag = init_diag(grid_throughfall,           &
                                       'surface__grid_throughfall')

-The function does the following steps:
+The ``init_diag`` function does the following steps:

 #.
 Checks if the diagnostic needs to be computed this time-step.
-This
-   check is done by querying XIOS which knows all the diagnostic requests.
 #.
-If the diagnostic is required, the field is initialised to the
+If the diagnostic needs to be computed, the field is initialised to
-   right function space type.
-The function space type is determined by, again, querying XIOS to determine the domain information.
-The domain information determines the function space type according to the table above.
+   the right function space type.
+The function space type is determined from the domain information in the field record that was added to the ``iodef.xml`` file according to the table above.
+The name of the field is set to the string value passed into the function.
 #.
-If the diagnostic is not required, it still initialises the field,
+If the diagnostic does not need to be computed, it still
-   but to save memory, instead of the field holding its own data array, its data array pointer is pointed to a dummy ``empty_real_data`` field provided by the application.
+   initialises the field with metadata.
+But to save memory, instead of the field holding its own data array, its data array pointer is pointed to a dummy ``empty_real_data`` field provided by the application.
 Fields cannot be left uninitialised as they would cause model failures if passed through the PSy layer as the PSy layer will try to extract their metadata.
 #.
 The ``init_diag`` function returns ``.true.`` if the diagnostic is
-   required, and ``.false.`` otherwise.
+   needs to be output, and ``.false.`` otherwise.

-Sometimes a diagnostic needs to be initialised even when it is not requested because it is computed alongside another diagnostic that `is` requested.
-In such cases, the initialisation must override XIOS.
-The following initialises the ``throughfall`` field if the diagnostic itself is required `or` if the ``grid_throughfall`` diagnostic is required.
-However, the function return value would still be ``.false.`` if the ``throughfall`` diagnostic is not requested.
+Sometimes a diagnostic needs to be computed even when it is not required for output because of dependencies on other diagnostics that `are` required.
+An optional argument to ``init_diag`` can be used to ensure a field is properly initialised even if there is no requirement to output the diagnostic.
+The following code initialises the ``throughfall`` field if the diagnostic itself is required `or` if the ``grid_throughfall`` diagnostic is required.

 .. code-block:: fortran

     throughfall_flag = init_diag(throughfall, 'surface__throughfall', &
                                  activate = grid_throughfall_flag)

+although the ``throughfall`` field will be properly initialised if the ``grid_throughfall`` diagnostic is required, the ``init_diag`` function will still return ``.false.`` if the ``throughfall`` diagnostic is not requested.
+The return value is used only for deciding whether to write the diagnostic to the IO system.

 Outputting a field
 ~~~~~~~~~~~~~~~~~~

-If a field was required for a given time-step then it should be output
+If the ``init_diag`` function has returned ``.true.`` then the
-once it has been initialised and computed.
+diagnostic needs to be written to the IO system once it has been
+computed.

+In the LFRic atmosphere model, the output procedure for a set of
+diagnostics is usually in the same module as the initialisation
-The flag returned by the ``init_diag`` function can be used to
+procedure.
+The flag returned by the ``init_diag`` function is
-determine whether the diagnostic is required.
+available to both procedures so can be used to determine whether the
+diagnostic needs to be written out.

 .. code-block:: fortran

     if (throughfall_flag)           call throughfall%write_field()
     if (soil_moisture_content_flag) call soil_moisture_content%write_field()

+Note that the ``write_field`` method takes no argument here.
+The name
+passed to XIOS is the field name provided at initialisation time.

 Computing a field
 -----------------